 VENDOR SET UP

 - Vacant spaces can be assigned by the Market Master.
-If you know that you are going to be late notify the Market Master ASAP.

 - Vendors are not to begin packing up until the Market ends unless they are out of product, at which point the Market Master must be notified.